-The first statement is “which you heard.”
-This is the message initially preached to them by Epaphras.
+The first statement is, “which you heard.”
+This phrase is the message initially preached to them by Epaphras.
 The Colossians personally experienced what the gospel could do in their lives.
 They should remain loyal to that message.

 “which was preached to every creature under heaven”

 The second statement says something about the universality of the gospel.
 The gospel excludes no one who does not exclude himself.
 The universality of the gospel indicates its authenticity.
-This statement is a hyperbole which probably means over the entire Roman Empire (Rom.
+This statement is hyperbole, which probably means the entire Roman Empire (Rom.
 1:8; 16:19).
-Because the gospel has an impact on people all over the Roman Empire, this shows its universal appeal.
+Because the gospel impacts people all over the Roman Empire, this shows its universal appeal.

 “of which I, Paul, became a minister”